djarecka/pycontest_presentation_tmp/presentation/presentation.md

 - an exemplary directory with all functions and tests can be found [here](https://github.com/nipy/workshops/tree/master/170327-nipype/notebooks/testing/pytest_mark_solutions)

 ---
-### TODO:<span style="color:purple">Continuous Integration</span>
+### <span style="color:purple">Automate testing(!): Continuous Integration</span>

-- Integrating the test suite into the development process

-  - Building and checking the code every time the repository changes
+  - Build and check the code every time you (and collaborators) change code
+  - Provide immediate feedback on the changes
+  - Integrate tests into your daily work flow
+  &nbsp;
-  - Using various environments for testing the code
+  - Allows to use various environments for testing the code

   &nbsp;